Click here to learn about our ambulance and transport services, Grand View Medic 151.

-In an emergency, call 911 immediately.
+In an emergency, dial 9-1-1.

 - Admission or Discharge: If you need to be admitted, you will go to a nursing unit.
 Usually, this unit specializes in the type of treatment you need.
 If no beds are available in the hospital, you may remain in the Emergency Department for some time.
 If you are well enough to go home, we will instruct you about the care you will need.
 This may include medications.
 We will also tell you whether you need to see your family doctor or a specialist.

 - Billing & Financial Assistance: If you have questions about your insurance, please talk to your insurance company, HMO or family doctor.
 Be prepared to pay co-pays at the time of your visit to the Department of Emergency Medicine.
 If you do not have insurance or are worried you may not be able to pay for part or all of the care, please talk to us.
 We will suggest how you can get help.
 The receptionist can arrange for you to speak with a Grand View case manager.
 You may also call Grand View Patient Financial Services at 215-453-4608.

 Sellersville, PA 18960

 We know your time is valuable and we truly appreciate your patience and understanding while we work to provide efficient, quality healthcare in the Department of Emergency Medicine.
 Please accept our sincere apologies for any inconvenience or delay you experience during your visit with us.